Geometric quantification for nonlinear deformation in knitted fabrics: Results

 \subsection{Temporal change of the spatial variation of 2.5D fabrics: Onset and evolution of geometric hot spots}

 We next characterize how mechanical responses evolve over time under monotonically increasing uniaxial load.
-The line plots in Fig.~\ref{fig5} summarize the evolution of $\kappa$, $\theta$, $K$, area, and volume for a jersey knit along the weft and warp directions, respectively (see SI section S4 for garter, rib, and seed knits).
+The line plots in Fig.~\ref{fig5} summarize the course‐wise and wale-wise evolution of $\kappa$, $\tau$, $K$, area, and volume for a jersey knit, respectively (see SI Section S4 and Fig.~S18--S20 for garter, rib, and seed knits).

 Two trends are evident.
 First, the temporal evolution is descriptor dependent: some quantities vary smoothly with load, whereas others exhibit non-monotone behavior, indicating redistribution between reorientation, bending, and dilation as deformation proceeds.
 Second, the evolution is loading-direction dependent.
-In jersey, weft-direction loading produces comparatively regular trends across descriptors, consistent with the stripe-like spatial patterns previously observed in Fig.~\ref{fig2}, whereas warp-direction loading generates more irregular temporal signatures, reflecting stronger competition among local deformation modes.
+In jersey, course-wise loading produces comparatively regular trends across descriptors, consistent with the stripe-like spatial patterns previously observed in Fig.~\ref{fig2}, whereas wale-wise loading generates more irregular temporal signatures, reflecting stronger competition among local deformation modes.

 Taken together with the heat maps, these curves suggest that geometric localization develops progressively rather than appearing instantaneously.
 Early loading is accompanied by broadly distributed reorientation, after which localized bending and surface-shape changes become more pronounced at selected stitch neighborhoods.
 We therefore interpret the temporal response as an onset-and-redistribution process: load is initially accommodated by diffuse geometric rearrangement and subsequently reorganized into more spatially heterogeneous descriptor fields.
 In this sense, when localization emerges is as important as where it emerges, and both require stitch-resolved geometric tracking.